 There is a universal dimension to some of the accusations in these statements.
 They included generalized attacks on Christianity or attacks on specific aspects of the church’s teaching; blasphemy, which moved easily into humour and obscenity; materialistic views about this life and scepticism about an afterlife; a belief in the validity of other religions and the possibility of achieving salvation by following them; and, finally, the use of magic.

-Among the most vivid descriptions recorded by the Inquisitors are accounts of blasphemy, many which took place in taverns or during games of chance.
+Among the most vivid descriptions recorded by the Inquisitors are accounts of blasphemy, many of which took place in taverns or during games of chance.
 For example, in 1494, while playing a game of bowls, Bernaldino Pajarillo angrily cried out, “I reject the whore of a God!”.
 Six years later a surgeon, Master Bernal, urged on his slowing bowl with the cry, “Get there!
 Get there!
 May Jesus Christ never flourish!”.
-Meanwhile in 1487 Rodrigo, a draper, was said to have shouted while playing pelota, “I don’t believe in God, buggering St. John!”.
+Meanwhile, in 1487 a draper named Rodrigo was said to have shouted while playing pelota, “I don’t believe in God, buggering St. John!”.
 Another gambler, Lope de Vallejera, who was once a page to the Countess of Denia, was said to have cried out, “I reject the fucking Jewish whore of a God!”

 While shouting blasphemy in anger might be taken for granted, the Inquisitors were also told about people who made specific statements attacking their own Christian faith.
 Edwards writes: